MacAdam, Migliore preview Belmont Stakes Festival at Saratoga; NHL Stanley Cup Final talk with McGuire

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” host and Associate Sports Editor Ken Schott previews the high school football season with Daily...
+On the latest edition of “The Parting Schotts Podcast,” Daily Gazette of Schenectady (N.Y.) sports editor Ken Schott previews the first round of the...

 Listen